abhinavk96/FlashCards/README.md

 * All set!
 Browse at `localhost:3000`.

 ## Contributing
-* Fancy reactjs ?
+* Fancy react.js ?
 Feel free to send a PR to improve anything.
 * A vocabulary genius?
 Help others!
 The words are retrieved using a `firebase` database but a static list is maintained inside `src/Data/Cards.json`.
 Feel free to add more words to it!